 event.
 If you want you can do the course in pairs or in a small

 group.
 A special attraction is that every course is different.
 A good video to explain basic orienteering to kids.

 What do you need to start Orienteering?

-To start you can wear jeans or tracksuit pants with a T-shirt and
+To start you can wear comfortable pants with a T-shirt and

-bottle of drink and a snack).
+bottle of water and a snack).
 Your entry fee includes the cost of the

 special orienteering map and timing chip.
 For easier courses in

 well-defined terrain you probably do not need a compass.
 Ask the